← Back to all posts

 The catch is the delivery and export model.
 Some features require a premium subscription, and the platform pushes you toward upgrading at several points during the creation process.
 The free experience works, but it feels like a funnel toward paying.
 And like Canva, the emphasis is on the design itself rather than the full invitation workflow.
 You are still responsible for getting the invitation to your guests and managing responses separately.

-What you actually get for free: Customizable templates with some premium features gated.
-Limited delivery options on the free tier.
-RSVP management is basic.
+What you actually get for free: customizable templates, but with a chunk of the good features gated, delivery limited on the free tier, and only basic RSVP management to fall back on.

 What free invitation makers actually include versus what hosts expect